superdrdood/veizy11ty/README.md

-# Veizy 11ty
+# DoodVei 11ty

-An 11ty version of veizy.com
+An 11ty version of doodvei.com

+Previously veizy.com and I don't wanna rename no repo!

 Based on https://github.com/11ty/eleventy-base-blog